IrfanSayeed/Election-Analysis/README.md

 # **Election_Analysis**

 ## **Overview of Election Audit Analysis: **
-### >To obtain detail of election result for each county and candidate included with summary of largest county
+### >To obtain detail of election result for each county and candidate included with summary of largest county.
+Also suggest simplify coding and make it user friendly.
 ## ** Election Audit Results: **
 1. How many votes were cast in this congressional election?
 2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.